kushvanth7/Weather-Cat/readme.md

 # Tech-Stack

-Built with Python and lots of cat
+Built with Python and lots of cats

 <br>
 <br>